Avanade/Beef/docs/Database-Cdc-Config-Xml.md

 `EventSubject` | The Event Subject.
 Defaults to `ModelName`.
 Note: when used in code-generation the `CodeGeneration.EventSubjectRoot` will be prepended where specified.
 `IncludeColumnsOnDelete` | The list of `Column` names that should be included (in addition to the primary key) for a logical delete.
 Where a column is not specified in this list its corresponding .NET property will be automatically cleared by the `CdcDataOrchestrator` as the data is technically considered as non-existing.
 **`ExcludeBackgroundService`** | The option to exclude the generation of the `BackgroundService` class (`XxxBackgroundService.cs`).
 Valid options are: `No`, `Yes`.
+`ExcludeColumnsFromETag` | The list of `Column` names that should be excluded from the generated ETag (used for the likes of duplicate send tracking).
+Defaults to `CodeGeneration.CdcExcludeColumnsFromETag`.

 <br/>